michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 tags:
   - Keyboards
   - Tutorial
-notes: add some stuff about redoc keyboard itself
+notes: add some stuff about redox keyboard itself
 ---

 In this blog post I am going to take you out on a little journey of making my own keyboard.
 Perhaps help you if you've decided to make yourself your own.